-Klondike Gold Rush NHP is made up of three units in Alaska and one unit in Seattle, WA.
+Klondike Gold Rush National Historical Park is made up of three units in Alaska and one unit in Seattle, WA.
 Each of these places played an integral role in the stampede to the Klondike.
-The three units in Alaska are the Skagway Historic District, the White Pass Trail, and the Chilkoot Trail (including the Dyea Townsite).
+The three units in Alaska are the Skagway Historic District, the White Pass Trail, and the Chilkoot Trail/Dyea Townsite.

 The story continues all the way to Dawson City, Yukon Territory and the Klondike gold fields.
 In Canda, Parks Canada preserves the Chilkoot Trail National Historic Site and the Klondike National Historic Sites of Canada in Dawson City.
 Together the National Park Service and the Park Canada sites create an International Historical Park linked together by the Chilkoot Trail.

 Skagway's Historic District

 Over 20 gold rush boom town buildings are part of the park today.
 Explore the ones in Skagway's Historic District.